sqass/bugbasher-public/README.md

 🔹 **Context Menu Test Data**
 Right-click anywhere to inject smart test data into input fields—perfect for quick form testing.

-🔹 **Accessibility Scanner**
-Run a quick accessibility check to identify common WCAG issues on the fly.

 🔹 **Broken Link Checker**
-Highlight and inspect broken or redirected links across any page.
+Find links that are not returning a 200 OK response to the browser.

 🔹 **Page Diagnostics (BASH!)**
 Capture performance stats, console logs, DOM structure insights, and more—all in one pass.